smichalski17-dev/documentarian/my-website/docs/tutorials/reference-guide.md

 ---
 title: Reference Guide
-description: ZMGT Documentation Template - Reference Guide
+description: Documentation Template - Reference Guide
 ---

 :::note

 To use the template: Replace any content with an \* beside it with content that is similar to the example.
 Delete this note, all notes in square braces, and examples.

-All examples are from 2K documentation samples.
+All examples are made up from a fictional example game.

 :::

-# ZMGT Documentation Template: Reference Guide
+# Documentation Template: Reference Guide

 \*[**NOTE**: Reference guides provide detailed information that helps users understand policies, functions, methods, properties, parameters, etc. Examples include a Glossary, Data Dictionary, Policy Document, etc. **This page includes an _example_ of a reference guide.** While reference guides may be structured differently, they all should include: **Document Title and Version, subject statement to define audience/purpose,** and **Introduction**, as noted below.]